 Once you reach your limit, you then move into STAGE THREE - the coverage gap stage.
 Most Medicare drug plans have a coverage gap (also called "the donut hole").
 Why do many people hear this term and cringe?
-When an individual reaches this stage, they no longer have a "set" copay responsibility on their prescription drug plan.
+When an individual reaches this stage, they no longer have a "set" copay responsibility on their prescription drugs in most cases.
 They are now responsible for 25% of the price of all brand and generic medication until they get through this stage.
 So how do you get through?
-Once your spending in STAGE ONE and STAGE TWO reaches \$6,550 out-of-pocket in 2021, you are out of the coverage gap and into catastrophic coverage.
-It needs to be noted that manufacturers are contributing 70% of the brand name medication cost to help you get to the \$6,550 limit faster.
+Once your spending in STAGE ONE and STAGE TWO reaches \$7,050 out-of-pocket in 2022, you are out of the coverage gap and into catastrophic coverage.
+It needs to be noted that manufacturers are contributing 70% of the brand name medication cost to help you get to the \$7,050 limit faster.

-\$6,550 limit in a calendar year.
+STAGE FOUR or "catastrophic coverage" starts if you do reach the limit in a calendar year.
 This stage assures you pay only a small coinsurance amount or copayment for covered drugs for the rest of the calendar year.
 It is important to note, that the stages of the drug plan reset January 1st, and you go back to stage one.